 Directions for August and September: Take US Hwy 12 to the intersection with County Hwy W near the south edge of Baraboo.
 Go west on County W to Happy Hill Rd, then south (left) on Happy Hill to Forest Dr.

 Directions for October, November, and December: Take Hwy 12 north from Sauk City or south from Baraboo to a pull-out on the east side of the highway at the top of the south bluff, south of the intersection with Ski Hi Rd.

 Of all the hollows in the Baraboo Hills, Hemlock Draw supports the most stunning contrast in vegetation.
 You can see plant and bird species typically found in the northern areas of the state growing close to those typically found in southern Wisconsin.

 9 a.m. - 12:30 p.m.

 In partnership with the Door County Land Trust, The Nature Conservancy holds work parties every Tuesday from April through early winter.
-If you are interested in more information or in joining the email list, please contact Mary Erickson at (920) 743-8695.
+If you are interested in more information or in joining the email list, please contact the Door office at (920) 743-8695.